Picture this situation at school or university.

 Average annual salary: US$108,655

-What’s more, a psychology degree offers a range of career options that allow introverts to work on their own, conduct research, and provide one-on-one counseling (or, at most, to a couple or a family), thereby catering to their preference for smaller, quieter environments.
+What’s more, a psychology degree offers a range of career options that allow introverts to work independently, conduct research, and provide one-on-one counselling (or, at most, to a couple or a family), thereby catering to their preference for smaller, quieter environments.

 Of course, your career options aren’t just limited to being a psychologist upon graduating.
 Other career options include: